ibm-cloud-docs/event-notifications/en-destination-slack.md

 # Configuring Slack as a destination in {{site.data.keyword.en_short}}
 {: #en-destinations-slack}

 Slack is a messaging platform that helps teams to connect and collaborate.
-When you select slack as a service destination, any subscribed notification about an event can be sent as a message to slack channels.
+When you select Slack as a service destination, any subscribed notification about an event can be sent as a message to Slack channels.
 {: shortdesc}

-When a message of length greater than 3000 characters is sent to slack, the message text gets truncated with leaders `[...]`.
+When a message of length greater than 3000 characters is sent to Slack, the message text gets truncated with leaders `[...]`.
 {: note}

-## Generate slack incoming webhook URL
+## Generate a Slack incoming webhook URL
 {: #en-generate-slack-incoming-webhook-url}

-To post a slack notification, that you need to generate an incoming webhook URL.
-To generate the URL, follow these steps: [Incoming webhooks for Slack](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/){: external}.
+To post a Slack notification, you need to generate an incoming webhook URL.
+To generate the URL, follow the steps in [Incoming webhooks for Slack](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/){: external}.

-## Configuring a slack destination
+## Configuring a Slack destination
 {: #en-slack-configure-destination}

 Before you configure Slack as a destination for Direct Messages, ensure you have created and configured a Slack app with a bot token scope of `chat:write`.
 Refer to the Slack API documentation for more information: (https://api.slack.com/quickstart#creating).